Full Chair Regulation of Labour

 The prospective Chair will have the following tasks:

-- leading and further developing the section's international research on labour law as part of an interdisciplinary research-agenda;
+- leading and further developing the section's international research on labour regulation as part of an interdisciplinary research-agenda;

 - independently conducting research on the regulation of labour;